-Wrist fractures are one of the most common types of fractures in orthopedics.
-Most wrist fractures occur at the end of the larger forearm bone called the radius, referred to as the distal radius fractures.
-Distal radius fractures come in many different types and patterns, which are all treated differently.
-They can be treated non-operatively by immobilizing the wrist in a cast or splint, or operatively by performing a procedure called “open reduction internal fixation” (ORIF).
+Open surgery for wrist fractures is a common treatment for wrist fractures that can not be treated non-operatively.
+Most wrist fractures occur at the end of the larger forearm bone called the radius, referred to as distal radius fractures.
+Distal radius fractures come in many different types and patterns, which are often treated differently.
+They can be treated by immobilizing the wrist in a cast or splint, or operatively by performing a procedure called “open reduction internal fixation” (ORIF).

 Non-displaced or minimally displaced fractures are often amendable to non-surgical treatment.
 A cast or brace is used for 4-6 weeks until the bone heals.
 These are followed closely with x-rays over the first 2-3 weeks to make sure the fracture does not displace.

-Displaced fractures are often best treated with surgical fixation.
+Open surgery for wrist fractures is often required for displaced fractures.
 This allows better alignment of the fracture and early motion of the wrist as rigid casts are seldom needed.
 The wrist is the foundation for the hand, and as such, poor alignment of wrist fractures can lead to continued pain, arthritis, finger stiffness and compromised hand function.

 There are several techniques for surgical fixation of distal radius fractures but most often is with an open incision and plate and screw fixation.

-What are the Risks of Surgical Fixation for the Distal Radius?
+What are the Risks of Open Surgery for Wrist Fractures?